- Cigarettes contain over 70 different chemicals that cause cancer.

 What happens to a person's lungs when they smoke?

 Every time a smoker inhales a cigarette, some of the alveoli (air sacks in the lungs) die.
 Alveoli are important because they transfer oxygen from the lungs into the blood which then carries oxygen to other organs in the body.
 This is dangerous because the alveoli won't grow back so when they are destroyed, part of a person's lungs will not function anymore.
 People with lung disease have problems doing physical activities such as sports, dancing, or singing.

 Smoking paralyzes the cilia that line the lungs.
 Cilia are little hair like structures that move back and forth to sweep particles out of the lungs.
 When a person smokes, the cilia can't move and thus can't do their job.
 So dust, pollen, and other things that are inhaled just sit in the lungs and build up.
 Also, there are a lot of particles in smoke that get into the lungs.
 If the cilia can't move, the particles stay in the lungs and form tar.

 Why do people smoke if it's so bad for them?

 Some people like the feeling that smoking gives them.
 This temporary feeling is from the nicotine in the cigarettes.
-Some teens think smoking will help them lose weight or stay thin.
-Some people feel like smoking gives them a sense of freedom, and some smoke to feel more comfortable in social situations.
+Some teens think smoking will help them lose weight or stay thin, but this isn't true.

 - Smokers get sick more often.
 They are also at risk for having chronic breathing problems such as emphysema and lung cancer.
 Most people agree that the temporary feeling from nicotine isn't worth the risk of getting serious health problems.